What are county and municipal levy limits?

 What is our allowable levy limit?

 Use the Levy Limit Worksheet to calculate your maximum allowable levy for the current year.
-The starting number in this calculation is the prior year's actual levy (except if there was an excess levy in the prior year).
+The starting number in this calculation is the previous year's actual levy (except if there was an excess levy in the previous year) plus the current year's personal property aid.
 The allowable adjustments may vary.

 Complete the appropriate Levy Limit Worksheet: